• Products

 Two

 More than one purpose: Different types of bonds have different characteristics, which helps them serve varying roles in a portfolio.
-The most common roles are helping to dampen volatility from equities and potentially providing income, preserving capital, or hedging inflation.
+The most common roles are to help dampen volatility from equities and potentially provide income, preserve capital, or hedge inflation.

 Three The word “bond” is a big umbrella.
 There are many types of bonds, from the governments of countries—in the US, other developed nations, and emerging markets—to government agencies and local townships.
 Corporations can issue bonds, too, the quality of which depends on their financial strength.
 Other bonds are backed by pooled securities, such as mortgages, or non real-estate items, such as student loans.